Simon Fraser Red Leafs

 The SFU Red Leafs or Simon Fraser Red Leafs teams (formerly the Simon Fraser Clan) represent Simon Fraser University (SFU), which is located in Burnaby, British Columbia, Canada.
 The Red Leafs are members of NCAA Division II and are the only Canadian or non-American university affiliated with the U.S.-based National Collegiate Athletic Association.
 The teams previously used the nicknames "Clan" and "Clansmen," which were used as a tribute to the Scottish heritage of the university's namesake, Simon Fraser.
 The names were retired in 2020 due to the negative connotation surrounding those terms.
 In September 2022, the updated nickname "Red Leafs" was announced.

+In November 2025, SFU announced that it would seek readmission to U Sports, citing financial and logistical constraints for the decision.
+The application was successful and it was announced that the Red Leafs would compete in the Canada West conference beginning in the 2027–28 season.

 History

 SFU's teams formerly played in the National Association of Intercollegiate Athletics of the United States for all sports.
 In 1997, Simon Fraser sought to join the NCAA of the United States as a Division II school, but was turned down.
 After this, SFU decided in 2000–01 to partially transfer to Canadian Interuniversity Sport (now U Sports).
 Before the transfer, SFU did not compete in Canadian football, instead playing American football.

 On July 10, 2009, the NCAA approved SFU's bid to join NCAA Division II starting in 2011–12, where SFU intended to compete in the Great Northwest Athletic Conference.
 However, Canada West, the CIS association that SFU teams were scheduled to play in, issued a probation on all SFU teams for the 2010–11 season, leading to speculation that SFU teams would not have any conference to play in for that season.
 The GNAC admitted SFU one year earlier than planned as a full conference member in time for the 2010–11 season.
 This led to SFU playing American football again, which was the case before they joined the CIS.

+In 2014 the clan became the first team to test the external decal BX-E.

+In 2026, SFU announced that the university would cut its men's exhibition hockey and club lacrosse programs at the end of the season.
+The final game for the hockey team was played on the 5th of March, 2026, against the Michigan Wolverines.
+The four time NAIA national champion women's softball team was also caught in the crossfire of the planned transition to U Sports.
+Upon gaining acceptance for women's volleyball into U Sports, the Red Leafs will add a men's volleyball program with both teams commencing play in 2027.